adalpari/adalpari.github.io/_posts/2018-10-18-android-testing-how-to-test.md

 In order to get rid and control the external injection of the _PhoneNumberDao_, we are going to create a _fake_ object.
 Or, in other words, create a _mock_ or _test double_.

 It's really easy.
 We can create a new object extending from _PhoneNumberDao_, mocking all it's content.
 Or we can use [Mockito](https://site.mockito.org) to do it.
-Mockito is a testing framework to create _fake_ or mocked object and interact with them.
+Mockito is a testing framework to create _fake_ or mocked objects and interact with them.

-The definition for a basic mocked object, is a copy of the real object but not doing any operation; an empty object.
+The definition for a basic mocked object, is a copy of the real object but without doing any operation; an empty object.
 In the case of the _MockedDao_ it won't save anything if we use `create(..)` method, and we won't know the returned result until we set it manually.
-So, if we use the mocked object in the test, calling `savePhoneNumber(number, phoneNumberDaoMocked)`, we have to set also the behaviour of the mocked object.
+So, if we use it in the test, calling `savePhoneNumber(number, phoneNumberDaoMocked)`, we have to set also the behaviour of the mocked object.

 As we mentioned before, we can create the mock manually, and use it for the test.
-We will know the return of the _create()_ method, so we can create a simple test.
+This way we will know the return of the _create()_ method, so we can create a simple test.

 Just see how the test creates a mocked object, a correct number, try to save it and expect to be true.
 Because our mocked object is going to return true, the test is passing.

-Remember that we are testing _savePhoneNumber()_ method, so it doesn't matter what the _dao_ is doing, we just want to be sure the saver method does what it's supposed to do.
-Notice that we can test the validation method as well, but we will see the complete example in the next post.

 ```java
 public class MyTest {